Master of Arts in Communication Studies

 4. A minimum GPA of 3.0.

 Each semester we offer required courses and two or three electives.
+The program is 30 units.
+Most students finish in 2 years by taking 2 or 3 courses per semester.
 For more information about courses, see the Course Descriptions in the University catalog.

 531. Administering for the Forensic Program